jd28/rollnw/lib/nw/smalls/docs/propset-architecture.md

     plot: int;
     chunk_death: int;
     bodybag: int;
+    special_abilities: array!(SpecialAbility);
 };
 ```

-The engine registers propset types and populates them at object load time, but does not read or write propset fields directly thereafter.
-Game logic that previously lived in C++ (AC calculation, feat checks, skill rolls) migrates to script and accesses data directly through propset fields.
+The engine registers propset types, initializes them for object handles, and imports/exports them at serialization boundaries.
+Generic JSON and legacy GFF conversion may read/write propsets as data transforms.
+Runtime policy should live in Smalls; C++ runtime reads from propsets are temporary compatibility bridges or conversion code, not the long-term architecture.

-### Native Arrays
+### Native Object Components

-Engine-critical data — position, visual appearance, physics bodies — that subsystems need to iterate efficiently every frame.
-These are plain C++ arrays indexed by object slot, owned by the relevant subsystem.
-The renderer owns `Transform transforms[MAX_OBJECTS]`.
-The physics system owns its own arrays.
-The object manager is the authority on slot lifetime.
+Engine-critical and engine-owned data — spatial state, local variables, geometry, visual rows, inventories, store inventories, item layout, vitals, and ability loadout rows — lives in `ObjectComponentSystem`.
+Components are C++ storage rows keyed by `ObjectHandle`.
+Some are contiguous vectors for common component data; inventories are lazily allocated because many objects do not carry one.

-Scripts have no direct access to native arrays.
-They are purely a C++ implementation detail for cache-coherent batch iteration by engine subsystems.
+Scripts have no direct memory access to native components.
+They communicate through native functions that preserve C++ invariants.
+Equipping, inventory mutation, position changes, and visual row emission are engine transactions, not propset field writes.

+Visual appearance follows the same rule: scripts emit explicit visual rows through bridge functions, and C++ stores those rows in object components for renderer/tooling consumption.
+The model/light/icon handoff is described in the [Visual Asset Protocol](../../render/docs/visual_asset_protocol.md).

 ---